Wilmot's Warehouse: Development

 The game's designers, Richard Hogg and Ricky Haggett, had known each other for a decade before the release of Wilmot's Warehouse.
 They previously collaborated on projects including Hohokum, wherein they would design together and split the duties of art (Hogg) and coding (Haggett).
 Hogg, who had worked in a warehouse and picture archive when he was younger, was interested in the therapeutic act of organizing for pleasure.
 Hogg's original pitch for the game became a running joke—Haggett said it would only work if all the items were for clowns and the game was named "Clown Warehouse".
 Haggett later made a prototype based on Hogg's tile art, which became the full game.

 The game's design challenges were derived from simulating those of real warehouses.
 The game's items have clear themes but some were made to be more memorable, to overlap in category, or to defy categorization.
 This deliberate ambiguity was meant to mimic the complexity of a real warehouse.

 An early version of the game was released as a Humble Original in 2017.
 It spent six months in development and was built in the OpenFL framework and Haxe programming language with a soundtrack and sound effects composed by Eli Rainsberry.
 This version had 500 different item types.
 Programmer Ruari O'Sullivan supported the final release.

 Reception

 Reviewers praised the game's balance and pleasantness.
 Even amid its time-restricted segments, the game's pace is peaceful.
 Paste praised this contrast: the game's soothing repetition of tidying clutter and calm soundtrack against its more frenetic time-based challenges.
 Nintendo World Report praised the solo game mode's ability to make drudgery interesting, but thought that the Expert Mode's challenging modifiers removed the relaxed atmosphere that made the game successful.
 Paste enjoyed the game's smart visual communication and its challenge of finding an efficient organizational system.

 Wilmot's Warehouse was a finalist for "Excellence in Design" at the 2018 Independent Games Festival Awards.

+Board game adaptation

+In 2022, board game publisher CMYK announced a board game adaptation of Wilmot's Warehouse.
+Some of the original developers of Wilmot's Warehouse were involved in creating the board game.
+The board game adapted the spirit of the video game by introducing new challenges such as preventing players from speaking, or forcing them to swap seats with each other.